jromang/picochess/docs/usage.rst

 * Second button goes down in the engines list
 * Third button chooses the current selected engine
 * Fourth button goes up in the engines list
+It should be noted that not all engines work at the same speed.
+If you switch engines whilst in 'Analyze' or 'Kibitz' training modes and (after the 'Ok' message) picoChess seems sluggish or not updating, probably a slow engine has been selected.

 Clock buttons (in Book menu)
 ----------------------------